-Wireless technology for industrial applications has been a key factor in the success of the Industrial Internet of Things (IIoT).
-The rapidly deployable technology has given companies the ability to extend networking communications in areas where traditional wiring may be too expensive or not possible due to solid objects in the way which has allowed for the introduction of new types of technology.
+Wireless devices and technology for industrial applications has been a key factor in the success of the Industrial Internet of Things (IIoT).
+The rapidly deployable wifi connection technology has given companies the ability to extend networking communications in areas where traditional wiring may be too expensive or not possible due to solid objects in the way which has allowed for the introduction of new types of technology.
 This combination has led to increased productivity and expanded services, in a safer more efficient manner.
 However, there are some also wondering what does 2.4 GHz mean?
 Continue reading to understand 5G vs 2.4G Wifi speed.

 Primary Wi-Fi Signals

 The IEEE 802.11 wireless communication standards we use today for industrial wireless routers have three different frequencies or bandwidths - 2.4GHz, 5Ghz, and in the near future 6Ghz.
-It is a good idea to have a basic understanding of how these frequencies operate to ensure you get the most out of your enterprise or operational wireless network.
+It is a good idea to have a basic understanding of how these frequencies operate on a wireless router to ensure you get the most out of your enterprise or operational wireless network.

 All wireless communications operate using channels to transmit and receive data.
 These channels have a specified width (measured in megahertz) which determine the speed data can be sent and received.
 The width of these channels can be aggregated to increase speed and throughput of the data.
 However, by aggregating channel width you will reduce the channels available for use.

 Wireless bandwidth is partly dependent on channel width and frequency.
 As a rule of thumb, the higher the frequency, the wider the channel, the faster your bandwidth speeds will be.

 Characteristics of a Wireless Wave

 2.4GHz, 5GHz, and 6GHz are wireless frequencies based on electromagnetic spectrum wavelengths.
 Each wavelength has its own characteristics for each frequency.
 The 2.4GHz wavelength is long and dense, making it a great choice for long distances or in areas with lots of obstructions and great for penetrating floors, drywall, concrete or steal.
 5GHz has a shorter wavelength making it ideal for high-speed applications in open areas where obstructions are limited.
 6GHz, is set to be the fastest of the three frequencies but we will have to wait and see.

 Difference Between 2.4GHz and 5GHz WIFI